JerryLiu369/StockMarketExploring_homework_202206/README.md

 # Introduction
-This is a homework for Program-Designing II of RUC, Write with QT
+This is a homework for Program-Designing II of RUC, written with QT

 Keywords: sorting, data visualization, k-means clustering